muratk5n/thirdwave/en/README.md

 ---

-"@JeremyCliffe

-'Germany’s 3-month experiment with super-cheap public transport reduced carbon dioxide emissions equivalent to powering about 350,000 homes for a year.'"

----

 "Cummins Inc. and Buhler Industries Inc., a leading tractor manufacturer.. plans to integrate the Cummins 15-liter hydrogen engines in Versatile’s equipment to lead the decarbonization of the